 - If you have concerns, contact your child’s health care provider to see what precautions their office is taking to keep patients safe.

-- When you make an appointment, ask whether masks or face coverings will be provided for you and your child, or if you need to use your own.
-Masks or face coverings are recommended for anyone over age 2 who has not been vaccinated against COVID-19 and required for anyone 11 years and older when going out in public.
+- When you make an appointment, ask whether masks will be provided for you and your child, or if you should use your own.
+Masks are recommended for anyone over age 2 who has not been vaccinated against COVID-19 and required for unvaccinated people age 12 and older in health care settings.